Life Is Strange (video game): Reception

-Life Is Strange received "generally favorable reviews" according to Metacritic.
+Life Is Strange received critical acclaim.
+Metacritic reported that critical reception consisted of "generally favorable reviews".
 While some reviewers criticised the games's lip-syncing and use of dated slang, they lauded the character development and time travel component, suggesting that there should be more games like it.
 Eurogamer said it was "one of the best interactive story games of this generation" and Hardcore Gamer said it was the sleeper hit of 2015.
 Legendary Entertainment stated it received over 75 Game of the Year awards and listings.
 In April 2017, Xbox One UK ranked it first in its list of Xbox One games priced under £20.
 Game director Yoko Taro listed it as one of his favourite PlayStation 4 games.

 Kevin VanOrd of GameSpot said Episode 1: Chrysalis is "an involving slice of life that works because its situations eloquently capture a peculiar early-college state of mind", while Game Informer's Kimberley Wallace said the game's tackling of "subjects that are usually taboo for video games" was impressive.
 Destructoid's Brett Makedonski said the episode's strongest characteristic was exploration—both "self- and worldly".
 Mitch Dyer of IGN said the story was ultimately obstructed by its "laughable" script and "worse performances".
 In response to Episode 2: Out of Time, Polygon's Megan Farokhmanesh also said that the emphasis on self-exploration had considerable impact on the enjoyment of the game.
 Other critics said the ending was an "emotional high point" and that it brought meaning to the choices from both the first and second episodes.
 Mike Williams said in USgamer that the pacing of Episode 2: Out of Time was "slower and less exciting" than that of episode one.
 PopMatters' Eric Swain described the episode as generally sincere but containing moments that strained credibility.